Histiocytoma (Skin Tumor Originating from Immune Cells of the Skin, the Histiocytes) in cats

 A fine-needle aspiration is a relatively simple and minimally invasive procedure in which a thin needle is inserted into the tumor to collect cells.
 These cells are then stained and examined microscopically to determine if they are histiocytes.
 In some cases, a complete biopsy of the tumor may be necessary to make a definitive diagnosis.

-Other diagnostic tests, such as blood tests or imaging procedures, are generally not necessary unless there is a suspicion of a systemic disease or the tumor shows unusual characteristics.
-The histological examination of the tissue sample is the most important step in distinguishing a benign histiocytoma from other, potentially malignant Skin changes.
+Other diagnostic tests, such as blood tests or imaging procedures, are generally not necessary unless a systemic disease is suspected or the tumor shows unusual characteristics.
+Histological examination of the tissue sample is the most important step in distinguishing a benign histiocytoma from other, potentially malignant skin changes.

 Therapy

-Treatment for histiocytomas in cats is often not necessary, as these Tumors frequently disappear spontaneously without intervention.
+Treatment for histiocytomas in cats is often not necessary, as these tumors frequently disappear spontaneously without intervention.
 However, if the tumor grows in a location that bothers the cat or if it becomes inflamed, surgical removal may be considered.
-Surgical removal is usually uncomplicated and rarely leads to complications.
+Surgical removal is usually straightforward and rarely leads to complications.

 In some cases, medical treatment may be considered, especially if the tumor is inflamed or if secondary infections are present.
 Antibiotics or anti-inflammatory medications can help alleviate symptoms and promote healing.
-However, these treatments should always be done in consultation with a veterinarian.
+However, these treatments should always be carried out in consultation with a veterinarian.

 Prognosis and follow-up care